cpjobling/eg-259-exam-2013/README.md

     $ cd ../todos_rails

-Use a generator to create a home controller with an index action
+Use a generator to create a home controller with an index action.

-    $ rails generate controller Home index
+    $ rails generate controller home index --skip-javascripts

+*Note* that the option
+`--skip-javascripts` prevents the
+rails generator creating JavaScript files in support of the new controller.
+We will be writing those ourself.

-Edit the file `config/routes.rb` to replace the line `get "home#index"` by `root :to => "home#index"`.
+Edit the file `config/routes.rb` to replace the line `get "home#index"` by `root to: "home#index"`.
 Delete the file `public/index.html`.

     $ git rm public/index.html